right-track/right-track-server/static/errors.md

  4041 | Unsupported Agency | The agency code provided in the request path does not correspond to an agency supported by the API Server
  4042 | GTFS Data Not Found | The requested GTFS resource could not be found.
 Most likely, the ID of the requested resource does not exists in the GTFS data.
- 4043 | Information Not Found | The information of the requested resource could not be found 4049 | File Not Found | A file associated with the requested resource could not be found on the Server
+ 4043 | Information Not Found | The information of the requested resource could not be found 4044 | Unsupported Transit Agency | The transit agency code provided in the request path does not correspond to a transit agency supported by the API Server
+ 4049 | File Not Found | A file associated with the requested resource could not be found on the Server